 This moment results from a previous careful investigation centred on the specimen brought in for examination immediately after arrival at the home.
 The WSAVA (World Small Animals Veterinary Association) recognises two significant groups of vaccines; the first is the core (recommended) ones that should be given to all dogs, as they aim to combat fatal and globally widespread diseases.

 These are canine parvovirus type 2 (and variants), distemper and canine adenovirus types 1 and 2.
-Then there are the so-called non-core vaccines, for which the veterinary surgeon will advise whether or not to administer them concerning epidemiological peculiarities, the territorial spread of specific pathologies and other parameters referring to the individual animal.
+Then there are the so-called non-core vaccines, for which the veterinary surgeon will advise on whether or not to administer them, considering epidemiological peculiarities, the territorial spread of specific pathologies, and other parameters related to the individual animal.
 Rabies is found worldwide, but it’s sporadic in the UK.

 Although the risk of getting it while travelling is small, rabies is more common in parts of: